-The District is constructing a new fire station (Fire Station No. 122).
+The District constructed a new fire station (Fire Station No. 122).
+Fire Station No. 122 was completed and ready for move in on July 15, 2021.
 Effective May 1, 2020, MCHD has agreed to pay rentals for its use of the District's Fire Station No. 122, consisting of a monthly fee of \$1,500 and a capital contribution that will not exceed \$500,000, in exchange for a long-term lease of a certain portion of this facility.
 Fifty percent of the capital contribution is due as of the effective date of this agreement, and the remainder will be due upon completion and acceptance of the facilities by the District.
 During the current year, the District received \$250,000 from MCHD.
+The capital contribution has been paid in full as of year-end.
 The agreement is for a term of 20 years.